Arnold-Luna/cybersecurity-projects/pcap-executable-extraction/README.md

 - Store PCAPs and HTTP logs long enough for retrospective analysis.
 - Detonate suspicious binaries only in an isolated malware-analysis environment.

-## Screenshots To Add Before Publishing

-- Wireshark packet list showing the HTTP GET request.
-- Follow TCP Stream view with binary data.
-- HTTP object export window.
-- Terminal output of the `file` command.
-- Optional hash output with the hash value redacted if needed.

 ## Skills Demonstrated

 - PCAP analysis